 In the event that at least fifty percent (50%) of the voting directorship abstains or otherwise spoils their ballot, applications for the position shall be reopened.

 In the event of a tie, the Chairperson retains the casting vote.

-Article VIII – Removal of Executives and Directors
+Article VIII – Removal of Executives, Club Presidents, and Directors

-In the event that an Executive or Director of the Board does not fulfill his/her duties as stated in the Mandate Policy, he/she can be removed by a Motion of No Confidence presented to the BOD.
+In the event that an Executive, Club President, or Director of the Board does not fulfill his/her duties as stated in the performance contract or any applicable legislation, he/she may be removed by a Motion of No Confidence presented to the BOD.

 The Motion of No Confidence can be brought forth in three ways: